Claudia Hepburn, CEO

 Vanessa is a passionate social activist who has a broad range of experience in the areas of community development, immigrant integration, anti-racism, family violence, and children and youth.
 A strategic thinker with the ability to foster and build collaborative and strength based initiatives, Vanessa has worked as an employee and consultant in both the public and not for profit sector, and has also volunteered with numerous organizations including the Edmonton Community Foundation, Edmonton Women’s Shelters, the Africa Centre, the Edmonton Out of School Time Programs Collaborative and Brander Gardens ROCKS.
 In 2009 Vanessa was honoured with a YWCA Woman of Distinction Award for her advocacy work around immigrant and refugee children and youth.

-Drew is currently the Director of Corporate Services for the Law Society of Alberta based in Calgary.
-The Law Society regulates the legal profession in the public interest in Alberta.
-As a member of the Law Society’s Executive Leadership Team, Drew’s portfolio of responsibility includes accounting and finance, communications and facilities management.
-Drew also serves as the CFO of the Alberta Lawyers Insurance Exchange (ALIEX).
-ALIEX underwrites the mandatory professional liability program for Alberta lawyers.
+Drew retired at the end of 2018 after 12 years as the Chief Financial Officer of the Law Society of Alberta and the Alberta Lawyers Insurance Association.
 Prior to joining the Law Society, Drew was Vice President of Business Development for the Certified Management Accountants of Alberta.
 His career experience includes senior financial management roles in radio and television broadcasting and the retail fashion clothing industry.
 In addition to his professional accounting accreditations, Drew holds a Bachelor of Commerce degree from the University of Alberta and a Masters of Business Administration from Athabasca University.
-In addition to serving as Windmill’s treasurer, Drew is the Vice Chair of the Board of Directors of Goodwill Industries Alberta and a Board member of Carbon Management Canada Research Institutes.
+In addition to serving as Windmill’s treasurer, Drew is on the boards of Carbon Management Canada Research Institutes and the Canadian Centre for Professional Legal Education.

 Frances Wach – Secretary